gbbirkisson/fallback-generic-thermostat/README.md

 # Fallback Generic Thermostat for Home Assistant

+The [generic-thermostat](https://www.home-assistant.io/integrations/generic_thermostat/) for Home Assistant has a big problem.
+If for some reason the temperature sensor becomes unavailable, the controller just keeps the state its in.
+So it can heat forever, or not heat at all.
+This is problematic when running Home Assistant in remote locations where physical intervention is not an option.

 This component extends the [generic-thermostat](https://www.home-assistant.io/integrations/generic_thermostat/) by adding a fallback mode in case the temperature sensor becomes unavailable.
+In that mode, the climate controller regulates heat by turning on the heater on for some `%` of time.

 <!-- vim-markdown-toc GFM -->